konantian/NotableNotebooks/notes/Filtering basiscs.md

 ## Filter size
-  * Typically is oldd matrix size(2k+1) by (2k+1), for center the filter on a pixel.Equal number of pixels on all sides
+  * Typically is oldd matrix size(2k+1) by (2k+1), for center the filter on a pixel and equal number of pixels on all sides
   * Computational complexity increases with filter size

 ## Types of filters